aliaagamall/electricity-forecasting/README.md

-# Electricity Consumption Forecasting Project Documentation
+# Electricity Consumption Forecasting Project

 ## Overview
 This project, developed by Aliaa, focuses on forecasting electricity consumption using a Recurrent Neural Network (RNN) model.
 The work is conducted in a Jupyter notebook with supporting Python files for configuration, model definition, and a Flask API that utilizes the `ElectricityPredictor` class.
 The project structure supports data management, modeling, and deployment, with an API for predictions and explanations.